Automatic Dataset Construction (ADC): Sample Collection, Data Curation, and Beyond: Automatic-Dataset-Construction (ADC)

-\textbf{Creating a test set} Note that the collected samples may suffer from web-based label noise, where annotations might be incorrect due to mismatches provided by search engines, the traditional approach typically involves manually re-labeling existing annotations and aggregating multiple human votes per label to ensure a high-quality subset for testing purposes.
-Our ADC pipeline enhances efficiency by presenting annotators with a set of samples that share the same machine-generated label.
+\textbf{Automatic label noise curation} The collected samples may suffer from web-based label noise, where annotations might be incorrect due to mismatches provided by search engines, the traditional approach typically involves manually re-labeling existing annotations and aggregating multiple human votes per label to achieve a higher-quality dataset.
+To address this issue, ADC uses label noise detection methods to filter out the majority of wrongly labeled samples.
+To validate effectiveness of the autocuration, we conducted a human-in-the-loop evaluation, comparing automated curation results against human curation.
+This analysis revealed a \textbf{79.0\%} agreement rate between automated and human curation decisions.
+We observed a reduction in label noise from \textbf{22.2\%} to \textbf{10.7\% }after applying the ADC auto-curation, demonstrating its effectiveness in improving dataset quality.
+In Section \ref{sec:label_noise_detection}, we show a detailed discussion and benchmark of label noise detection methods.

+\textbf{Creating Test Set} The automatic collection and curation pipeline results in a large-scale data set with fine-grained labeling.
+Despite the fact that majority of the label noise has been removed, the test set requires clean labels.
+Thus, ADC introduces additional human effort achieving the 100\% human-machine agreement rate.

+Instead of manually relabeling all samples like traditional methods, ADC pipeline enhances human cost efficiency by presenting annotators with a set of samples that share the same machine-generated label.
 Annotators are then tasked with selecting a subset of correctly labeled samples, choosing a minimum of four samples out of twenty.
-This method significantly reduces both manual effort and difficulty, encouraging annotators to critically evaluate machine-generated labels and thereby reducing the effect of human over-trust in AI answers \cite{bansal2019updates,bansal2021does}.
-The samples selected through this process are considered ``clean" labels, representing a consensus between human judgment and machine-generated labels \cite{liu2023humans}.
+This method significantly reduces both manual effort and difficulty, encouraging annotators to critically evaluate machine-generated labels and thereby reducing the effect of human over-trust in AI answers \citep{bansal2019updates,bansal2021does}.
+The samples selected through this process are considered ``clean" labels, representing a consensus between human judgment and machine-generated labels~\citep{liu2023humans}.
+We list a detailed analysis of human cost against traditional methods in Appendix \ref{sec:appendix human curation cost analysis}.

-Table \ref{tab:dataset_summary} provides an insightful comparison between existing datasets and Clothing-ADC.
+\textbf{Compare With Existing Datasets} Table \ref{tab:dataset_summary} provides an insightful comparison between existing datasets and Clothing-ADC.
 Briefly speaking, compared with existing datasets, the ADC pipeline is able to help humans without domain expertise to create fine-grained attributes for the dataset, and automatic annotation and label cleaning drastically eliminate human effort during label creation.
+The fine-grained design of attributes reduces subclass imbalance issue in the collection dataset.